SubspaceAD: Training-Free Few-Shot Anomaly Detection via Subspace Modeling: Method

 \subsection{Complexity and Memory Analysis}

 Let $n = k \times (1+ N_a) \times (h \times w)$ denote the total number of normal patch features (with $k$ normal training images) and $D$ the feature dimension.
 PCA fitting requires $O(nD^2)$ time for covariance computation and $O(D^3)$ for eigendecomposition, both negligible in the few-shot regime.
 The resulting model consists only of $\mu \in \mathbb{R}^D$ and $C \in \mathbb{R}^{D \times r}$, typically requiring less than 1~MB of storage per category.
-Inference on a $672\times672$ image takes approximately $\sim$300\text{ms} on a single NVIDIA H100 GPU, with the majority of time dominated by the DINOv2-G forward pass ($\sim$270\text{ms}), and the subspace projection and the scoring takes only $\sim$30\text{ms}.
-A more detailed inference-time analysis is included in Appendix~\ref{sec:inference_time}.
+Inference on a $672\times672$ image takes approximately 300~\text{ms} on a single NVIDIA H100 GPU, with the majority of time dominated by the DINOv2-G forward pass ($\sim$226~\text{ms}), and the subspace projection and the scoring take only $\sim$74~\text{ms} (see Appendix~\ref{sec:inference_time} for a hardware-normalized analysis).